 Just saying the word brings pain.
 You work hard all day long to provide some food or beauty, and what’s the result?
 Your hands and knees are covered in those bubbles just under your skin.
 If one pops, you know the pain that follows.
-In addition to the blisters, the muscles throughout your body feel like you just played a game of Football, and you were the Football!
+In addition to the blisters, the muscles throughout your body feel like you just finished a game of Football, and you were the Football!

 You’ve changed your routine and started using your hands and body for physical labor.
 Your body is simply protecting you from doing major damage.
 While the painful blisters and muscles slow you down for healing, your body is recreating itself to endure your new activities in the Garden.
 God never promised there wouldn’t be pain.
 Instead, God designed our bodies to become what we need them to be going forward, to handle the task at hand.
 The circumstances of our lives are no different.
 Sure, there are times when we feel like we can’t take one more step; that there is no clear path to a good ending.
-Like the blisters, sometimes the pain is unbearable.
+Like the blisters, it hurts.
+Sometimes the pain is unbearable.

 In my career there were so many times that it felt as if everything in my life was working against me.
 Trouble and strife at work would be followed by nights full of family discord and friction.
-Day after day, night after night, a kick in the teeth followed by a punch in the stomach.
+Day after day, night after night, one kick in the teeth followed by a punch in the stomach.
 The conflicts would wear on me until it seemed there was no way to climb out of the muck and mire.
 In prayer, God always led me to hang on.
 Not with immediate answers to prayer.
 The seas never parted, nor did angels herald my deliverance.
 Instead, it always felt like God simply had his arm around me saying; it’s going to be okay.
-The same way my dad would comfort me after losing a ball game.
+The same way my dad would comfort me after loosing a ball game.
 No promise of victory, no excuses for what happened.
 Just a simple hug full of comfort.

 Several years ago, it was God’s plan for me to experience Brain surgery and the extensive recovery that follows.

-Then, the door to my room swung wide open.
+Then, the door to my room flew wide open.
 In walked this kind but authoritative nurse.
 Turned out, she wasn’t a nurse at all.
 Announcing that she was the lead therapist on my case she asked, “What brings you here?”
 Scurrying around the room, she proceeded to organize everything in my room to make it more efficient for me.

 After listening to a brief recap of my story.
 She walked up to the side of my bed, looking me in the eyes and taking my hand, she said, “My name is Betty, and don’t you worry about a thing.
 It’s my job to make sure you walk out of here as if you never went through surgery.
 And, you should know, I’m pretty good at my job.”